ZcashFoundation/zebra/book/src/dev/rfcs/0004-asynchronous-script-verification.md

 1. In `Service::call(Request::AwaitUtxo(u))`, the service should:
   - call `PendingUtxos::queue(u)` to get a future `f` to return to the caller;
-  spawn a task that does a sled lookup for `u`, calling `PendingUtxos::respond(u, output)` if present;
+  spawn a task that does a rocksdb lookup for `u`, calling `PendingUtxos::respond(u, output)` if present;
   - check the in-memory storage for `u`, calling `PendingUtxos::respond(u, output)` if present;
   - return `f` to the caller (it may already be ready).
-  The common case is that `u` references an old UTXO, so spawning the lookup task first means that we don't wait to check in-memory storage for `u` before starting the sled lookup.
+  The common case is that `u` references an old UTXO, so spawning the lookup task first means that we don't wait to check in-memory storage for `u` before starting the rocksdb lookup.

 2. In `Service::call(Request::CommitBlock(block, ..))`, the service should:
   - call `PendingUtxos::check_block(block.as_ref())`;